aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

   --output text)
 ```

 5. AWS SSM Parameter Store for GRAFANA API KEY: Update the Grafana API key secret in AWS SSM Parameter Store using the above new Grafana API key.
-This will be referenced by Grafana Operator deployment of our solution to access Amazon Managed Grafana from Amazon EKS Cluster
+This will be referenced by Grafana Operator deployment of our solution to access AMG from Amazon EKS Cluster

 ```bash
 aws ssm put-parameter --name "/cdk-accelerator/grafana-api-key" \